For the first time in maritime history, an all-female bridge and onboard leadership tea...

 What Northern Europe has to offer.

 From Scandinavia to the Baltic region, no two destinations in Northern Europe are quite the same.
 With a blend of jaw-dropping landscapes, colourful heritage and a rich fashion and design scene, you’ll discover something new at every port of call.
+Plus, with our cruise deals from Southampton it's never been easier to get there.

-Firstly, there are the epic, UNESCO-protected fjords of Norway with their deep blue water, waterfalls and dramatic mountains.
+There are the epic, UNESCO-protected fjords of Norway with their deep blue water, waterfalls and dramatic mountains.
 The ultra-stylish towns of Sweden and Denmark will provide a sharp contrast before we sail onto the rugged landscapes of Iceland.

 On a northern European cruise, you’ll also explore the Baltic region, from the medieval streets of Tallinn to the echoes of imperial past in the opulent St. Petersburg.
 No one day is the same as the last.